gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

 ### Override Subnet Discovery

-One possible design for the install-config API is to require at least one IngressController-role subnet for all new installations, effectively overriding AWS subnet discovery.
+One possible design for the install-config API is to require at least one IngressControllerLB subnet for all new installations, effectively overriding AWS subnet discovery.
 This approach would bypass subnet discovery entirely, as the default subnets would always be explicitly defined in the Ingress Config object.